About

 MIRI is an artist, musician, songwriter, and community activist.
 Recognised for her distinctive soulful vocal tone and classic British songwriting, she has been heard on various BBC radio shows along with countless independent and community stations.
 While MIRI’s music weaves stories, it’s her day-to-day life that she uses for inspiration.
 With songs discussing political injustices and the challenges we face internally and externally, MIRI is not afraid to tackle tough subjects and shares her experiences candidly.
 Her music has featured in both film and documentaries.

-Her previous music releases have gained spins from Fubar, Reprezent, BBC 6 Music, Soho Radio, BBC London for Jasmine Dotiwala and Radio X. She has written and worked with artists including Lady Unchained, Estelle, Plan B, Anita Blay and Xylaroo.
+In MIRI’s earlier creative days she wrote and jammed with artists including Estelle, Plan B, Anita Blay.
+In recent years MIRI worked with Laughta on the single release ‘Burn Their Lies’ and Lady Unchained on her poem ‘Forgotten People’ and ‘War On Women And Girls’ which they performed at TEDx.
 Live-wise highlights include; A German Tour, Trafalgar Square for Million Women Rise – a rally to end male violence against women, LOUD Women Fest, the main stage at Manchester Pride, and supporting Frank Turner for Isolate Live.

-MIRI has curated, hosted and performed at a host of venues and events across the UK & Europe including The Lexington, Southbank Centre, Ronnie Scott’s, Bush Hall supporting Laura Veirs, Natty’s Vibes & Pressure at Passing Clouds, Jazz Cafe, 100 Club for The Official Bob Marley Birthday Celebration, Brighton Pride, Greenbelt Festival, Art Lover Ground (Barcelona), Sofar Sounds (London, Amsterdam & Rotterdam).
+MIRI has curated, hosted and performed at a host of venues and events across the UK & EU including The Lexington, Southbank Centre, Ronnie Scott’s, Bush Hall supporting Laura Veirs, Natty’s Vibes & Pressure at Passing Clouds, Jazz Cafe, 100 Club for The Official Bob Marley Birthday Celebration, Brighton Pride, Greenbelt Festival, Art Lover Ground (Barcelona), Sofar Sounds (London, Amsterdam & Rotterdam).

 “Soundbites contains some of her finest, most gripping songwriting.”
 Clash Magazine